-During the 2020 fiscal year, the Company provided some travel services for company executives through a private aviation charter company that is owned by Mr. Troendle and Ms. Burwig ("private aviation charter").
-The Company may contract directly with the private aviation charter for the use of its aircraft or indirectly through a third party aircraft management and jet charter company.
-The travel services provided are primarily for business purposes, with certain personal travel paid for as part of the executives' compensation arrangements, and allow our executive officers to safely and efficiently travel.
+During the 2021 fiscal year, the Company provided some travel services for company executives through a company controlled by Mr. Troendle ("private aviation charter").
+The Company may contract directly with the private aviation charter for the use of its aircraft or indirectly through a third-party aircraft management and jet charter company.
+The travel services provided are primarily for business purposes, with certain personal travel paid for as part of the executives' compensation arrangements and allow our executive officers to safely and efficiently travel.
 Company provided aircraft allows for the safety and privacy of our executive officers and allows the executive officers to be more productive than if commercial flights were utilized, as the aircraft provides a conducive and more confidential business environment without the scheduling constraints imposed by commercial airline services.